projectatomic/adb-atomic-developer-bundle/README.rst

 What does interacting with the ADB look like?
 =============================================

-Today all work is done inside the vagrant box.
+Today most users will do all of their work inside the vagrant box.
 To access the ADB, use the ``vagrant ssh`` command.
 Once you are logged in you can run ``docker`` and the other tools.
-More information about `using the ADB <docs/usinging.rst>`_ is available.
+More information about `using the ADB <docs/using.rst>`_ is available.

+However, the docker daemon inside of the vagrant box can now be exposed to the host system and used from there.
+Information about `using the ADB <docs/using.rst>`_ on the host is available.

 Documentation
 =============